SantoriniDave.com

 See Also

-Best Hotels in Naxos
+Our Favorite Hotels in Naxos

-Best Family Hotels in Naxos
+Our Favorite Hotels in Naxos for Families

 Wrapped with golden beaches, blanketed in farmland, and capped by craggy mountains, Naxos offers a wealth of land and sea adventures for active travelers.
 Rewarding treks lead through olive groves studded with over 200 hundred Byzantine churches and up stony mountainsides pocked with caves and springs.
 Ruins of temples and castles spread over the island reveal its historic prosperity as the center of Cycladic culture.
 The largest and greenest island in the Cyclades, Naxos is the agricultural heart of the region, supplying the bulk of the local products served in the fine dining restaurants of neighboring islands, like Santorini and Mykonos.
 Unsurprisingly, the culinary scene here is outstanding with farm fresh potatoes, olive oil, herbs, pulses, and fruits of all kinds in the kitchens, paired with locally produced wine, honey, fresh-caught seafood, regional cheeses, and sustainable meats.